-Car insurance policy prices are determined by a range of factors, the driver, the vehicle, the phases of the moon... ? and knowing your way around them can save you big time.
+Car insurance policy prices are determined by a range of factors, including the driver, the vehicle, the phases of the moon, maybe.
+It can be really tricky to keep track of just what is affecting your car insurance premiums, but knowing your way around these factors can help you save big time.

 The cost of your car insurance policy is based on the average cost of covering actual losses, spread out over your particular 'rating group' as a whole.
 Of course, you may never have an accident or have your car stolen, and therefore will never need to be compensated.
 But others in your category may not be so lucky.

 Yes, you want a cheaper premium, but it's important not to sacrifice your security in the rush for low cost car insurance.

 Here are ways to cut the cost of your insurance premium, without sacrificing the quality of your cover.